 The ADA does not require the city to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

 The Office of Diversity and Inclusion has been designated to ensure the coordination of the city of Toledo’s compliance with the ADA, including the investigation of any complaint alleging Title II discrimination.
 The city of Toledo has an internal grievance procedure providing for prompt and equitable resolution of complaints alleging discrimination on the basis of disability in violation of the U.S. Department of Justice regulations implementing Title II of the ADA.
 This procedure has been developed to comply with 28 CRF 35.107(b).

-Complaints that a city program, service, activity or facility is not accessible to individuals with disabilities should be directed to the Office of Diversity & Inclusion, ADA Coordinator at 419-245-1198 (voice and TDD available).
+Complaints that a city program, service, activity or facility is not accessible to individuals with disabilities should be directed to the Department of Diversity, Equity and Inclusion, Disability Manager at 419-245-1902 (voice and TDD available).

 The Americans with Disabilities Act (ADA) of 1990 is a civil rights statute enacted by the U.S. Congress and was signed into law on July 26, 1990, and later amended with changes effective January 1, 2009.
 The ADA is a wide-ranging civil rights law that prohibits discrimination against people with disabilities.
 There are five separate Titles (sections) of the Act relating to different aspects of potential discrimination.
 Title II of the Act specifically addresses the subject of making public services and public transportation accessible to those with disabilities.
 With the advent of the Act, designing and constructing facilities for public use that are not accessible by people with disabilities constitutes discrimination.